Wilton Reckless Endangerment Lawyer

 What Penalties Could I Be Facing for Reckless Endangerment?

-A Wilton reckless endangerment attorney could explain in further detail what consequences may come from a particular charge, as well as provide crucial assistance mitigating the risk of serious criminal and non-criminal sanctions.
+A Wilton attorney could explain in further detail what consequences may come from a particular reckless endangerment charge, as well as provide crucial assistance mitigating the risk of serious criminal and non-criminal sanctions.

-What Should I Do After Being Arrested for Reckless Endangerment?
+What Should I Do After Being Arrested?

 Because reckless endangerment has such a vague definition under Connecticut state law, there are virtually no limitations on when a police officer could charge someone with this offense.
-Reckless endangerment charges often come in tandem with charges of drunk driving with passengers in the vehicle, brandishing a firearm in public, and similar offenses that might endanger other people nearby, but virtually any action a police officer thinks is unreasonably dangerous could serve as grounds for a reckless endangerment charge.
+These charges often come in tandem with charges of drunk driving with passengers in the vehicle, brandishing a firearm in public, and similar offenses that might endanger other people nearby, but virtually any action a police officer thinks is unreasonably dangerous could serve as grounds for a reckless endangerment charge.

 Discuss Legal Options with a Wilton Reckless Endangerment Attorney